CHT2520-web-prog/basic-CRUD-in-PHP/README.md

 ### Optional extra

-- It would be a much better use of your time to really understand the basic CRUD code is this repository, but if you fully grasp everything you could consider the following:-
+- Make sure you really understand the basic CRUD code is this repository, this is the basis for future examples we will look at (inluding Laravel).
+However, if you fully understand the code, try the following:
 - These examples are as simple as they can be.
 How could you perform some basic user input validation i.e. testing that the user has completed all the fields when adding a new film.
 Hint: You will need to add some code in _store.php_ to test the values from the form.
 If you detect a problem, `echo` out a message to the user and use `die();` to prevent the INSERT code from running.